tqtezos/minter-sdk/packages/minter-contracts/ligo/src/bonding_curve/README.md

   + Parameter: `token_id * address`
   + Spec:
     * Admin-only
+    * Has all requirements of the `Sell` entrypoint, except can be called by admin without being a token owner
     * `token_id` is token to sell
     * `address` is the sellers's address, the NFT is burned from this account and the tez are sent here
     * This entrypoint is the same as `Sell`, except the token is burned from the